mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

 Different modes require different configuration files, and the generated data formats also differ:

-- For compilation levels O0/O1, it is recommended to use [synchronous dump](#synchronous-dump).
+- For GPU/CPU backends and Ascend backend with compilation levels O0/O1, it is recommended to use [synchronous dump](#synchronous-dump).
 For details, refer to [synchronous dump step](#synchronous-dump-step).
-For O2, it is recommended to use [asynchronous dump](#asynchronous-dump).
+For Ascend backend with compilation level O2, it is recommended to use [asynchronous dump](#asynchronous-dump).
 For details, refer to [asynchronous dump step](#asynchronous-dump-step).
 - Currently, Dump does not support heterogeneous training.
 If Dump is enabled in a heterogeneous training scenario, the generated Dump data object directory may not match the expected directory structure.

-The support for Synchronous Dump is shown in the table below.
+The support for Synchronous Dump on Ascend backend is shown in the table below (GPU/CPU backend refers to the `O0/O1`)

 <table align="center">
   <tr>